shaloo/gpdocs/docs/source/about/what_is_genpipes.rst

 GenPipes Features
 -----------------
 * Multiple Schedulers
   - GenPipes is optimized for HPC processing.
-Currently, it supports 4 schedulers - slurm, PBS/Torque, Batch, Daemon.
+Currently, it supports 4 schedulers - Slurm, PBS/Torque, Batch, Daemon.

 * Optimal Job Execution Time
   - GenPipes minimizes overall job analysis time by job dependency model that leverages job parallelism.
 This enables jobs to become active and executed as soon as the dependencies are met.